darwintantuco/notes/src/content/rails/best-practices.md

 - don't commit config/database.yml to version control, add it in .gitignore
 - add config/database.yml.sample instead
 - always be careful with secrets
+- follow one dot rule (law of demeter)

 #### Models